joeandthejuice/career-framework/careerLadder/softwareEngineer/midSoftwareEngineer.md

 **Impact**

-*   I have a bias for actions, act with urgency and deliver high-quality work that will add the most value for our business, cross-functional stakeholders, and customers
+*   I have a bias for actions, act with urgency and deliver high-quality work that will add the most value
 *   I work with my manager to direct my focus so my work advances my team's goals
 *   I prioritize the right things and don't overcomplicate my work.
 When necessary, I propose appropriate scope adjustments.
+*   I help my team get work done
 *   I effectively participate in the core processes of my team, including recommending and implementing process improvements

 **Ownership**